thomasdebeus/colourful-facts/guides/building-charts/line-chart/line-chart.md

 Line chart
 ================

 In this document examples of the use of line charts.
 Maybe not the most exciting topic: the Trend of collected domestic waste.
-However, it was a just a practice in line charts.
+However, it's just an excercise in line charts.
 Data was retrieved from the [CBS](http://statline.cbs.nl/Statweb/).

 Data import and preperation.
 ----------------------------